rjzamora/ParallelPyTorchTabular/README.md

                         Use hogwild with this many processes.
   --hogwild-gpus HOGWILD_GPUS
                         Use distributed hogwild with this many gpus.
-  --cpu-params          Keep shared-model on CPU for hogwild.
+  --gpu-params          Keep shared-model on GPU for hogwild.
   --adam                Use adam optimizer instead of SGD.
   --base-lr BASE_LR, --lr BASE_LR
                         learning rate for a single GPU